mattermostmatt/mattermost-deploy/README.md

 Once the service loads, step through the configuration, create a trial account with a user and email, and get started!

+Summary: Not much learned.
+For someone familiar with docker, this is a good and easy way to test out mattermost without commiting to a full install and config.

 ### Full Docker Deployment